Danver97/cost_of_living/README.md

 ### Conclusions

 I hope this could provide better insights all together of which of the european cities are the most affordable, possibly helping deciding where to live in Europe.

+## Contributing

+Feel free to open issues, PRs and suggest any further improvement.